The Inception of the Mix(ed)tape Podcast

 Andrés Hincapié, PhD is a Tenure-Track Professor in the Economics Department at the University of North Carolina Chapel Hill.
 He does applied econometric research in the fields of Labor, Health, and Entrepreneurship.
 Andrés received a PhD and a Master of Science in Economics from Washington University in St. Louis in 2017, a Master of Science in Economics from El Colegio de México (Mexico City) in 2010, was a Fox Fellow at Yale University in 2011, and received a Bachelors of Science in Industrial Engineering from Universidad Tecnológica de Pereira (Colombia) in 2006.
 Andrés grew up dancing socially in his native Colombia, which he left in 2008.
 He was a member of the folkloric dance company Grupo Atlántico in St. Louis between 2012-2017.
 His favorite Afro-Latin rhythm to dance is salsa, in which he has been training since 2012, initially he trained on 1 style with Lauren Wilmore and then New York on 2 style since 2018 with the Triangle-based Cobo Brothers Dance Company.
 Learn more about Andrés en Español here.

-Melissa Villodas, LMSW is a fourth-year doctoral candidate at the University of North Carolina Chapel Hill School of Social Work.
-Her main research interest is related to the role of community connection on the health and wellness of marginalized groups.
-Melissa received my Master of Social Work (MSW) degree in 2015 from New York University (NYU), and Bachelors of Arts in English writing from Nyack College in 2012.
+Melissa Villodas, PhD LMSW LCSW-A is a Tenure-Track Professor in the Social Work Department at George Mason University.
+Her main research interests are on understanding how the neighborhoods and communities people live and interact impact mental health outcomes, and the role of connectedness in promoting health and wellness across marginalized groups.
+She is also interested in utility of Afro-Latin cultural dances and education in promoting social connection and mental wellness.
+Melissa received her Master of Social Work (MSW) degree in 2015 from New York University (NYU), and Bachelors of Arts in English writing from Nyack College in 2012.
 In her free time, Melissa enjoys dancing.
-Melissa has been dancing to Afro-Latin music for 5 years and has a special affinity for salsa dancing (New York Style on 2) and cha-cha.
-Melissa started her dance journey in 2016 with Lorenz Latin Dance Studio in the Bronx, NY and has been dancing with the Cobo Brothers Dance Company since 2019.
-Learn more about Melissa here.
+Melissa started her dance journey in 2016 with Lorenz Latin Dance Studio (now Vida Dance Studio) in the Bronx, NY and danced with the Cobo Brothers Dance Company from 2019-2022.
+She is currently a dancer with Latin Vintage Dance Company.

 Graphic Content Creator